openstack-archive/tricircle/juno-patches/nova/instance_mapping_uuid_patch/README.md

 Requirements
 ------------
-* openstack icehouse has been installed
+* openstack of juno-version has been installed

 Installation
 ------------